sculptures • permaculture • primitive technology • kayaking • links • index • about

 Lunch

-the various different energy and protein bars, granola bars, dried fruit, fruit wraps, nuts, seeds, jerky, salami, pepperoni, string cheese, packaged tuna, wheat crackers, pilot bread, condensed bread, bread sticks, large pretzels, condensed mincemeat and nut butters (peanut, almond, etc).
+the various different energy and protein bars, granola bars, dried fruit, fruit wraps, nuts, seeds, jerky, salami, pepperoni, string cheese, packaged tuna & salmon, wheat crackers, pilot bread, condensed bread, bread sticks, large pretzels, condensed mincemeat and nut butters (peanut, almond, etc).

 Dinner

-jerky, salami, pepperoni, packaged tuna, string cheese, minute rice, rice mixes, dehydrated refried beans, instant potatoes, ramen noodles, noodle dinners, angel hair spaghetti, soup packages, soup mixes, dried vegetables, dried fruit, fruit wraps, wheat crackers, pilot bread, condensed bread, bread sticks, large pretzels, powdered drink mixes, instant pudding, instant coca, instant spiced cider and tapioca.
+jerky, salami, pepperoni, packaged tuna & salmon, string cheese, minute rice, rice mixes, dehydrated refried beans, instant potatoes, ramen noodles, noodle dinners, angel hair spaghetti, soup packages, soup mixes, dried vegetables, dried fruit, fruit wraps, wheat crackers, pilot bread, condensed bread, bread sticks, large pretzels, powdered drink mixes, instant pudding, instant cocoa, instant spiced cider and tapioca.

-Another option, and a great one at that, are the instant organic foods by Mary Janes Farm based out of Moscow, Idaho.
-They offer many bulk food choices for the do-it-yourselfer or single servings that can be prepared and eaten straight from the package.
+Another option, mentioned previously, are the instant organic foods by Mary Janes Farm.
+They offer many bulk food choices for the do-it-yourselfer at a fraction of the cost of traditional "backpacking" food.

 Meal planning